sonnguyen9800/FromTiles2Images/README.md

 ## Further Development & Limitation
 - Implement algorithm to work with Hexagon & Isometric Grid.
 - There are often more than one tilemap be used in the same time to create layers.
-Current implemntation only export one tilemap into one single image.
+Current implemtation only export one tilemap into one single image.

 ## Acknowledgement